 When businesses fail to comply with the established DCAA regulations and policies, their ability to acquire future government contracts is negatively impacted.

 DCAA ICE Model

-The Defense Contract Audit Agency uses and promotes the ICE model (Incurred Cost Electronically).
-The ICE model was provided to contractors as a standard model to record all costs incurred as it relates to government contracts.
-The DCAA ICE Model was set up in accordance with FAR, simplifying the documentation of all incurred costs.
+The Defense Contract Audit Agency implements and promotes the ICE model (Incurred Cost Electronically) which offers contractors a standard model for recording all costs incurred relating to government contracts.

 The ICE model is an incurred cost proposal (ICP) method that is recommended by the DCAA.
 Due to its complex nature, many government contractors and inexperienced accountants find it challenging and confusing.

 The ICE model is an electronic version of the Model Incurred Cost Proposal while offering contractors a user-friendly and standardized platform for preparing accurate proposals for all costs incurred and securing DCAA compliance.

 Businesses implementing the ICP policies to prepare and submit their cost proposals through the ICE model have a greater chance of securing government contracts.
 The ICP is considered complicated and may be difficult for a layman to record all transactions.
 Professional help is typically preferred by many contractors for preparing accurate cost proposal submissions.

 Following ICE models in preparing accounting systems and submitting proposals helps your business pass almost every audit that is administered by the DCAA or other government agencies.
 When reports are improperly prepared or submitted through the wrong channels this results in not being DCAA compliant.
 Further, insufficient or inaccurate incurred cost proposals, lead to further examination by the DCAA.
 This not only subjects the contractor to greater scrutinization, but also leads to greater costs incurred in the effort to answer any questions posed by the DCAA.

 Risks Of Not Remaining DCAA Complaint